PlanMyMods/web-frontend/README.md

 -->

 # Account
-You could either create an account on the website or use the prebuilt test account below:
+You could either create an account on the website or use an existing test account below:

 - Email: test@smu.edu.sg
 - Password: test@smu.edu.sg